coopwitdashifts/coop/README.md

 Additionally, I have learned the new skill of cooking, which I picked up recently.
 For the entire summer, I cooked breakfast every morning, made my lunch, and assisted my mom when making dinner.
 This summer, I also went to the beach with my friends and family.
 Another thing I did was hoop with my friends, which was very fun because we play well together.
 We also got to play a lot of Fortnite and got a lot of wins.

 My ultimate goal is to go to a D1 college after high school.
 I want to play basketball at the high level and eventually become a professional player.
 After college, I would love to play overseas because I have never been out the country and I would love to live in a beautiful foreign place.
+It would also be a dream if I could do this with my 2 closest friends.
+We are always together in the gym putting in work and it would be amazing to play at the professional level with them.

 ![here are some images of my favorite things](images)